Skip to main content

 Version: 8.8 (unreleased)

-This guide walks through how to have a basic installation of the Camunda 8 Self-Managed by installing the Orchestration Cluster and also optionally install the Management Cluster.
-TODO: have links to explain the orchestration cluster and management cluster
+This guide walks through how to perform a basic installation of Camunda 8 Self-Managed by installing the orchestration cluster and optionally the management cluster.

 Prerequisites